Preparing for Retreat

 Other than certified service animals, pets are not allowed at the retreat center.
 Please contact us before you arrive, so we can accommodate you.

 The retreat begins with registration on Thursday from 1:30 pm to 3 pm.
-We ask that guests arrive between those times to check in, get their room and get oriented.
-Dinner is from 6 pm to 7 pm.

 The schedule for the retreat program: